Severe Carpal Tunnel Syndrome: Symptoms, Causes & Treatment Options

 Unfortunately, there are no good statistics to show the association between symptoms severity and surgical success rates.
 Therefore, ask your surgeon what his/her success rate is relative to having mild, moderate or severe symptoms.
 (Remember, advanced severe symptoms are usually deemed inoperable.)

-Also make sure you ask the doctor for an answer that defines success as
+Also make sure you ask your doctor for an answer that defines success as

 success rate of surgery is 50% patient satisfaction at year 3.